 I bet your real reason not to pursue your dreams falls under one of these categories:

 ♥ You’re scared as hell!
 You don’t know how to start.
 Where to start.
 What to do!
-And on the top of it, nobody seems to understand why you want to dedicate your free time to build up a business.
+And on top of it, nobody seems to understand why you want to dedicate your free time to building up a business.
 Check out this post about why starting something new seems so hard.

 ♥ You have a little bit of an organization issue.
 You do want to find the time, but days go by without you even noticing.
-And instead of taking all necessary steps to learn how to plan and organize yourself, you blame it on time.
+And instead of taking all the necessary steps to learn how to plan and organize yourself, you blame it on time.

 ♥ You don’t really want to start a business.
 Look, that’s OK!!
 The sooner you realize it, the better!
 It’s fine if you don’t want to go through such hard work.
 It’s totally normal if you don’t want to sacrifice your free time or your financial security.
 I get you!
 Everybody does!
 But just be honest with yourself – You’re the best asset that you have, so don’t lie to yourself, OK? 😉